 This is a very effective and stylish way of bringing some style and colour into your garden or in front of your home.
 Many companies offer this, but it is not a DIY system unfortunately.

 There are many styles and colours available, the only drawback being if an area needs repair in the future, for example a burst water pipe underneath the pathway, it’s virtually impossible to match in old and new.

 Once again, extreme caution must be taken, and lots of research done before you choose a paving contractor to do this kind of work as it takes a lot of preparation to do it properly and this kind of job is NOT cheap!

 4. Paving slabs

 Paving slabs are often made in pre-cast form, from concrete, and usually a colour is added too.
 They are hard wearing, cheap to buy and come in a variety of textures and colours.
-One problem is that unless you are an expert with laying a foundation for a path, over the years the ground underneath can shift under each slab, causing an unsightly and uneven surface like the photo below.
+One problem is that unless you are an expert with laying a foundation for a path, over the years the ground underneath can shift under each slab, causing an unsightly and uneven surface.

 Another big problem with slabs is the fact that the gaps between them can easily crack and weather, attracting weed growth, like the one’s above which were laid in the 70’s or 80’s, but as they are so cheap to buy, replacing them with new ones can brighten up an entire path, patio or garden, for very little cost.

 Gravel is a good no-nonsense solution to creating a hard standing, a driveway or a path and due to its nature, it’s easy enough to create and always provides good drainage.